Latest news

 Meet Some of QIP’s Client Liaison Officers

 Navigating the accreditation process—especially with the introduction of short-notice assessments—can be challenging.
 At QIP, our Client Liaison Officers are here to support you every step of the way.
-Whether you need guidance on documentation, clarification on assessment requirements, or help preparing for accreditation, our team is available during business hours at no extra cost.
+Whether you need guidance on documentation, clarification on assessment requirements, or help preparing for accreditation, our team is available during business hours, and at no extra cost—it’s all just part of our service.

 Our Client Liaison Officers bring extensive experience in healthcare, client engagement, and quality improvement, ensuring a seamless and successful accreditation journey for healthcare organisations.

-Get to know Sienna, Kayla, and Jenn, just three of our dedicated Client Liaison Officers, as they share insights into their roles, expert accreditation tips, and how they help QIP clients navigate the process with confidence.
+Get to know Sienna, Kayla, Jenn, and Ellie, just four of our dedicated Client Liaison Officers, as they share insights into their roles, expert accreditation tips, and how they help QIP clients navigate the process with confidence.

 Meet Sienna